-Seapoint Beach, accessed in 2 places via Termonfeckin Village, and Baltray is overlooked by 2 top class golf links, and boasts a shipwreck.
-Popular with locals who flock there on hot days and walkers in all weathers.
+Seapoint Beach, accessed in 2 places via Termonfeckin Village and Baltray, is overlooked by 2 top class golf links, and boasts a shipwreck.
+Popular with locals and walkers in all weathers.
 Seapoint, Termonfeckin received a Green Coast Award in 2022.
 The Green Coast Award is a symbol of environmental excellence and has been established to acknowledge, promote and protect the environment of our beaches.

 Clogherhead headland is the only high, rocky headland on the east coast between the Mournes and Howth in County Dublin.
 It is also of international significance for its geology as the site where the Iapetus Suture reaches Ireland's east coast.
-Clogherhead is a Special Area of Conservation and is also listed as an Area of Outstanding Natural Beauty because it supports rare, coastal heathland vegetation. there are several informal paths over the headland between the village and Port Oriel and is well worth a visit.
+Clogherhead is a Special Area of Conservation and is also listed as an Area of Outstanding Natural Beauty because it supports rare, coastal heathland vegetation.
+There are several informal paths over the headland between the village and Port Oriel.
 Grey seals are often seen in the harbour, waiting for fish waste.
 Black guillemots nest in special ‘burrows’ in the harbour wall.

 Port beach is located a few kilometres north of the fishing village of Clogherhead.
-It is a popular destination in summer due to its Blue Flag status, wide sandy beach and dunes, stunning view of the Mournes and a wide range of flora and fauna.
-Lifeguards patrol this beach during bathing season.
+It is a popular destination in summer due to its Blue Flag status (awarded annually), wide sandy beach and dunes, stunning view of the Mournes and a wide range of flora and fauna.
+Lifeguards patrol this beach during bathing season (check notice board locally).

-Blacrock (Na Creaghacha Dubha) is a rapidly expanding seaside village on the coast south east from Dundalk.
-The town and shoreline have many natural assets including inter-tidal mudflats, river estuary, salt marshes, coastal rock outcrops, hedgerows, mature stands of trees, drystone walls, scrubland and small watercourses.
+Blacrock (Na Creaghacha Dubha) is a popular seaside village located south east of Dundalk.
+The village and shoreline have many natural assets including its beach, inter-tidal mudflats, river estuary, salt marshes and coastal rock outcrops.
 The entire shoreline is designated as a Specially Protected Area (SPA) and a Special Area of Conservation (SAC).
-The village also features a choice of select accommodation, bars, cafes and Dundalk Golf Club, making it the perfect place to visit and relax.
+The village also features a charming beachfront promenade, choice of select accommodation, restaurants, bars, cafes and Dundalk Golf Club, making it the perfect place to visit and relax.
 For more information go to www.visitblackrock.ie

 The extensive sand flats and mud flats (over 4,000 ha) have a rich fauna of bivalves molluscs, marine worms and crustaceans and are the main food resource of the tens of thousands of waterfowl (including waders and gulls) which feed in the intertidal area of Dundalk Bay.
 This site is one of the most important wintering waterfowl sites in the country and one of the few which regularly supports more than 20,000 waterfowl.
 It supports three species in numbers of International Importance and a further 15 species in numbers of National Importance.
 The populations of Golden Plover, Bar-tailed Godwit, Red-throated and Great Northern Divers are of particular note as these species are listed on Annex I of the EU Birds Directive.
 The site is also a designated Ramsar site.
 The site is monitored annually as part of I-WeBS.

-Gyles' Quay is a stretch of beach located 1 km south of Dundalk.
-Tourists are drawn to the area for the long beach expanse and the caravan park located overlooking the area.
+Gyles' Quay is a stretch of beach located approx 18 km south of Dundalk with beautiful views.
+There is also a caravan park located there overlooking the area.

 Templetown Beach on the Cooley Peninsula is a sandy, sheltered beach protected on each side by low level rock promontories.
-It is ideal for young families and visitors to the beach can swim, walk, kite surf and take part in many other water sports.
-The beach is lifeguarded during the bathing season and more information can be found on the notice board located at the beach.
+The beach received the International Blue Flag award in 2022 and is lifeguarded during the bathing season (more information can be found on the notice board located at the beach).
 There is a car park at the beach and toilet facilities are provided.
-The beach has received the International Blue Flag award for 2017.